trnglina/posts/about.md

 date: ~
 title: 'About me'
 draft: false
+page: true
 thumbnail: ~
 tags: ~
 ---

-Hi!
-I'm not a particularly interesting or accomplished person, but what's a personal site without a personal introduction?

-So, well, nice to meet you!
+Well, nice to meet you!
 My name is Teng, but I go by _trnglina_ online.
+I'm an undergraduate computing science student, and amature designer and writer.
+This is my little corner of the internet, and features stuff I've written, and stuff I've made (though there's not a whole lot here yet).

 One of my favourite (and most time consuming) hobbies is learning Japanese.
 That's why you'll find lots of references to Japanese popular culture wherever I've gotten my hands.
 I read a lot of manga, watch quite a bit of [anime](/tags/anime), and occasionally play a JRPG or two.
 Sometimes I'll write about these here, so please approach with caution.